Fiserv/Commerce-Hub/docs/Resources/Guides/Dev-Studio/Account-Management.md

 ## Clone a Merchant ID

-A developer can create a dedicated Sandbox Merchant ID(s) by cloning all the features of End2End, Test, or Prod Acquiring Merchant ID created by a corporate merchant, provided developer has received Access code from a corporate merchant.
+A developer can create a dedicated Sandbox Merchant ID(s) by cloning all the features of End-To-End, Test, or Prod Acquiring Merchant ID created by a corporate merchant, provided developer has received Access code from a corporate merchant.
 Further, developer can edit the features of cloned Sandbox Merchant ID(s).

 ### Step 1: Select a Merchant ID to Clone